Latin America: a region in transition

 With over 600 million people across 26 countries, the needs across Latin America (Latam) are like night and day – no one set rule applies.
 This was ever apparent at this year’s Capacity Latam conference that took place in São Paulo.

-While one part of the region suffers from increasing price erosion due to too much connectivity, the other is heading for a period too little connectivity if more investment doesn’t happen.
+While one part of the region suffers from increasing price erosion due to too much connectivity, the other is heading for a period of too little connectivity if more investment doesn’t happen.

 Kicking off the event was Telefónica’s CEO of International Wholesale Business, Juan Carlos Bernal, who surmised the state of the region in saying connectivity and coverage will play a crucial role in Latam, creating an opportunity for telcos.
 In Bernal’s view, the wholesale market is undergoing a transformation, as evidenced by the fact that retail operators in the region have 100% mobile penetration driven by the fact that they offer free communications services as well as increased services at a lower cost.